IvyIp/express-mongoose-jwt-login-permission-example/README.md

 ## Details
 The authentication process is done by adding middleware (token.verify) in the route that you would like to prevent from unauthorized access.
-And the process is consit of 3 steps:
+And the process is consit of 4 steps:
  1. Verify if the token is valid with the secret key
  2. Verify expiration time and userId from the payload of the token
+ 4. Compare the permission.
  3. Verify the token with the document in the collection called "tokens".

 Upon successful authentication, userId will be passed as **req.user_id** to the next function.